giuliagarbelini26296/zoop-megastore-sales-analysis/README.md

 ## 📌 Overview

-This project was developed to analyze sales performance, customer behavior and business opportunities using a complete data analytics workflow.
+This project was developed as part of the Data Analytics training program offered by Alura.

-The analysis covers data cleaning, exploratory data analysis, SQL business queries and interactive dashboards to support strategic decision-making.
+The objective was to apply data analysis techniques in a business scenario, including data cleaning, exploratory analysis, SQL queries and dashboard development to support decision-making.

+Throughout the project, tools such as Python, Pandas, SQL and Power BI were used to transform raw data into actionable business insights.
 ---

 ## 🎯 Business Questions